 Request No. 10 stated that a person was justified in using force likely to cause great bodily harm only if he reasonably believed it to be necessary to prevent imminent death or great bodily harm to himself or another; No. 13 stated that one lawfully may do in another’s defense what the other might do in his own defense; and No. 15 dealt with the bearing on the defendant’s reasonable apprehension of his knowledge that the victim’s habits were those of a violent, quarrelsome, and fighting man.
 No. 12 was garbled but seems to have been addressed to the right of a defendant to come to the aid of a person who appears to him to be a victim, but who is in fact the aggressor.
 No. 14 was somewhat circumlocutory but suggests that where a defendant is without knowledge or reasonable opportunity to acquire knowledge as to whether the person defended is the aggressor, his use of force still may be justified or excusable.

-[5] The judge stated to the jury that certain instructions had been requested, "all of which I believe I have encompassed in what I have already told you."
-The context indicates that this comment was directed only to the requests concerning the requirements of proof (as in the defendant's requests Nos.
+The judge stated to the jury that certain instructions had been requested, “aU of which I believe I have encompassed in what I have ¿ready told you.”
+The context indicates that this comment was directed only to the requests concerning the requirements of proof (as in the defendant’s requests Nos.
 19-21).
-We do not agree with the Commonwealth's suggestion on appeal that the jury could themselves somehow have converted the judge's instructions on self-defense into suitable instructions regarding defense of another.
+We do not agree with the Commonwealth’s suggestion on appeal that the jury could themselves somehow have converted the judge’s instructions on self-defense into suitable instructions regarding defense of another.
 Especially is this suggestion unacceptable because the Commonwealth has doubted whether the latter justification was available in this jurisdiction.

-[7] "Justification," including justification for use of force for the protection of others, is, however, a proper and feasible subject for legislation, and in fact has been codified in the statutes of many States.
-See n.
-13 below.
+“Justification,” including justification for use of force for the protection of others, is, however, a proper and feasible subject for legislation, and in fact has been codified in the statutes of many States.
+See n.13 below.

 In Commonwealth v.
 Riley, Thacher’s Crim.
 Cas.
 471 (Boston Mun.
 Ct.
 1837), the facts would entitle a jury to find that McNally was the aggressor in beating Riley, and that Stewart, a witness, handed Riley a knife which Riley used in self-defense, killing McNally.
 Judge Thacher said in his charge to the jury: “Where a known felony is attempted upon the person, be it to rob or murder, the party assaulted may repel force by force; and even his servant then attendant on him, or any other person present, may interfere to prevent mischief; and if death ensue, the party so interposing will be justified.”
 He also said: “If Stewart believed at the time, that McNally intended to kill Riley, he had a right to interfere to prevent further mischief, and to give to Riley a weapon which was necessary for his defence.”
 Id. at 475, 476.